BitEscrow/escrow-sdk/README.md

 }
 ```

-Members can instruct the vm to settle on a given path, or lock, unlock, and dispute paths.
-Each statement that updates the vm is recorded into a hash-chain.
-This chain validates the full execution history of the vm, from activation to settlement:
+Every statement that updates the CVM is recorded into the hash-chain.
+This chain validates the full execution history of the machine, from activation to settlement:

 ```ts
 vm_state: {